 As it turned out, Merle Sr. had a vision that GG was to be the next savior, hence his not-so-subtle name.
 Throughout GG's early years, his father became more and more unhinged, at one point even digging the family's graves in the cellar and threatening to carry out a murder-suicide.
 His mother filed for divorce shortly before GG started school, and legally changed his name to the more nondescript Kevin Michael Allin.

 He Routinely Defecated On Stage

-He Had A Thing For Very Young Women (They Were Girls)
+He Had A Thing For Young Girls

-Speaking of GG's relationship with Deneault, his brother Merle said "GG liked 'em young.
+Speaking of GG's relationship with Deneault, his brother Merle said, "GG liked 'em young.
 Ha-ha."

 When Allin died at age 36, he was was dating 17-year-old Liz Mankowski (pictured above with Allin on The Jerry Springer Show).